BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 \subsection{BCI-wall calculation}

-As outlined above the BCI-wall calculations require three steps: 1) SNR calculation, 2) SNR-wall calculation and 3) comparing SNR and SNR-wall to determine if conscious EEG detection is possible.
+As outlined above, the BCI-wall calculations require three steps: 1) SNR-wall calculation, 2) SNR calculation and 3) comparing SNR and SNR-wall to determine if conscious EEG detection is possible.
 We are now describing how this can be done practically and is also an instructional example for other datasets.
+The corresponding Python code is available on GitHub\cite{bernd_porr_2023_7852162}.